By calling, you agree we may follow up to better assist you, even if your number is on a Do Not Call list.

 4.2.
 Release of Liability:

-To the maximum extent permitted by law, Redo Tax, including its officers, directors, employees, and subcontractors, shall not be liable for any direct, indirect, incidental, special, consequential, or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data, or other intangible losses arising out of or in connection with the use of our services or the Website.
+To the maximum extent permitted by law, Redo Tax, including its officers, directors, employees, and partners, shall not be liable for any direct, indirect, incidental, special, consequential, or exemplary damages, including but not limited to damages for loss of profits, goodwill, use, data, or other intangible losses arising out of or in connection with the use of our services or the Website.

 5. Indemnification

-You agree to indemnify, defend, and hold harmless Redo Tax, its officers, directors, employees, subcontractors, and agents from any claims, damages, losses, liabilities, costs, or expenses (including reasonable attorneys' fees) arising out of or related to your use of the Website or services, violation of these Terms, or infringement of any third-party rights.
+You agree to indemnify, defend, and hold harmless Redo Tax, its officers, directors, employees, partners, and agents from any claims, damages, losses, liabilities, costs, or expenses (including reasonable attorneys' fees) arising out of or related to your use of the Website or services, violation of these Terms, or infringement of any third-party rights.

 6. Intellectual Property